-To apply for part-time funding which includes: The Canada Student Grants, CKNW Bursary, Barbara Guttmann-Gee Bursary or Open Learning Bursary, for studies commencing between Aug.
-1, 2017 and July 31, 2018, download a 2017/18 Part-Time Studies Application form, along with the Open Learning Course Registration Form.
-Then mail the original completed application and Course Registration to: TRU Open Learning, Student Awards and Financial Support, 805 TRU Way, Kamloops, B.C.
+To apply for part-time funding which includes: The Canada Student Grants, CKNW Bursary, Barbara Guttmann-Gee Bursary or Open Learning Bursary, download a Part-Time Studies Application form.
+Then mail the original completed application to: TRU Open Learning, Student Awards and Financial Support, 805 TRU Way, Kamloops, B.C.
 V2C 0C8.
 Allow two to four weeks for processing.